Welcome to Job Prices – The UK’s most trusted price research website.

 |Insurance for provisional driver on someone else's policy||£750|

-The cost of insurance for a provisional driver varies but is around £1500 for one year and £750 for six months.
+The cost of insurance for a provisional driver varies but is up to £1250 for one year and up to £750 for six months but it depends on the type of car and other circumstances.

 Don’t forget; if a provisional driver fails a test, extra lessons and another test fee will need to be budgeted for.